Introduction

 Defining Customer Engagement Solutions

 A customer engagement solution is a technology or suite of tools used by marketers and e-commerce teams to unify customer data and orchestrate personalized experiences across the entire lifecycle.
-Unlike traditional tools that focus solely on a single channel, a comprehensive engagement platform allows brands to interact with customers in real-time, using behavioral signals to deliver the right message at the right moment.
+Unlike traditional tools that focus solely on a single channel, a comprehensive engagement platform allows brands to practice true omnichannel engagement.
+This means interacting with customers in real-time across email, SMS, push notifications, web, and social media, using behavioral signals to deliver the right message at the right moment.

 To understand the scope of these solutions, it is helpful to distinguish them from other parts of the tech stack:

 - Customer Relationship Management (CRM): Traditionally focused on managing account records and sales workflows.
-While a CRM tracks who a customer is and their purchase history, it is often not designed for real-time, cross-channel orchestration.
+Platforms like HubSpot or Salesforce track who a customer is and their purchase history, but they are often the "system of record" rather than the engine for real-time, cross-channel orchestration.

 - Customer Data Platform (CDP): Acts as a central repository for data, pulling information from various sources to create a 360-degree view of the shopper.
+By unifying first-party data from every touchpoint, a CDP provides the foundation for deep segmentation.
 However, a CDP usually requires a separate engagement layer to actually take action on that data.

 - Customer Engagement Solution (CEP): This is the action layer.
 It takes the data from your store and uses it to trigger loyalty rewards, review requests, or wishlist reminders.
 It bridges the gap between knowing your customer and engaging them.